Stacktape

 The scope determines whether the WAF is used with regional resources or with a CDN.

-• Use cdn if you wish to use firewall with CDN - CDN can be enabled on resources such as HTTP API Gateway, Bucket, Application load balancer or Web Service.
+• Use cdn if you are using the firewall with a CDN-enabled resource (e.g., HTTP API Gateway, Bucket, Application Load Balancer, or Web Service).

-• Use regional if you wish to use firewall directly with one of the following resources: Application load balancer, User Pool or Web Service
+• Use regional if you are using the firewall directly with a regional resource (e.g., Application Load Balancer, User Pool, or Web Service).

 The scope cannot be changed after the firewall is created.
 If you need to change it, you must delete the old firewall and create a new one.